aai-research-lab/aai-research-lab.github.io/README.md

 She is a Research Assistant at AAI Research Lab.
 She is interested in machine learning and artificial intelligence.

+### Genesis Rocha — Research Assistant

+✉️ grocha11 [at] toromail.csudh.edu

+Genesis is a student in the Department of Physics at California State University, Dominguez Hills, and a Research Assistant at AAI Research Lab, interested in computational modelling of proteins.

 ### Hana Nabirahni — Research Assistant

 ✉️ hnabirahni1 [at] toromail.csudh.edu